 Global demand for timber, seafood, and agricultural products: These drivers were not specifically mentioned in any of the literature, but clearly underpin much of the demand for forest products, excessive or unwise use of forests leading to forest change, and forest land clearance.
 Therefore, they are discussed here.

 The export value of agricultural goods from Bangladesh exceeds $3.5 billion annually (MIT/OEC 2016) and for shrimp alone is>$340 million.
-Demand for commercial food production globally, especially for seafood (shrimp) and specific agricultural products (jute, tobacco), has resulted in deforestation and degradation, especially in Sal forests, Coastal forests and Sunderbans.
-Shrimp culture in the Sunderbans and Coastal forests has increased 8-foldin the past 20 years (Portley 2016), with a large area in total cleared for the farms.
+Demand for commercial food production globally, especially for seafood (shrimp) and specific agricultural products (jute, tobacco), has resulted in deforestation and degradation, especially in Sal forests, Coastal forests and Sundarbans.
+Shrimp culture in the Sundarbans and Coastal forests has increased 8-foldin the past 20 years (Portley 2016), with a large area in total cleared for the farms.
 As the global and local population rises and with non-tariff exporting to many countries, especially the EU and the USA, the demand for shrimp will continue to grow.

 There is also global demand for tropical wood products and the Bangladesh furniture industry exports about $50 million/year (Quamruzzaman 2014).
 Other wood products amount to another $35 million/year (World Bank 2016).
 These numbers may pale in comparison to other exports such as clothing, but nevertheless, the international demand for wood products is an indirect driver for excessive forest harvesting and for replacement of natural forests with plantations.
 Although oil palm is not considered a tree (e.g., by FAO), palm oil is a major Bangladesh export worth $1.01 billion in 2014 (MIT/OEC 2016) and is often planted on formerly forested areas.